Insights: 5 Things I've Learned - Db CMO Jon Weaver

 Matt asked me to write this piece and it instantly got me thinking back over the last 20 years - what I wish I’d known earlier, and what things I need to constantly remind myself about.

 To set the stage: I currently work with Db leading the marketing team.
 Before this, I worked at Nike on the brand side across football, the womens’ category, training, and snowboarding.
-My career proper started even earlier at Burton Snowboards in Innsbruck.
+My career proper started even earlier, at Burton Snowboards in Innsbruck.

 Along the way, I've always had things going on the side: writing for Whitelines for Matt, making videos, writing my book The Anti-Blueprint Project, building drinks brand ūmmi Kombucha with some friends, and now writing a Substack exploring how brands grow.